 The following are good riding tips for fall.
 Rides in October in Canada always have to be viewed as maybe the last ride of the season.
-You just never know when snow will cover the roads or it gets so cold you don’t want to ride.
+You just never know when snow will cover the roads or if it gets so cold you don’t want to ride.
 With that in mind, treat every autumn ride as your last ride of the season.

 Shorter daylight hours and higher temperature fluctuations require greater planning for your routes.
 When judging your route, “an inch on the map” may not be a good rule to ride by.
 Plan your rides to get you home before it gets dark and the temperature drops.